 You may already have a strong email list.
 Unfortunately, your old sign up form may not have asked subscribers to input their birthdays up until now.

 That doesn’t mean you can’t engage them with a relationship marketing strategy that rewards them with happy birthday emails.
 Just segment your list into subscribers whose birthday info you have and those you don’t.
 Then, send the latter group an email that asks them to let you know their birthdays so they can get a reward each year.
+Make sure to clean your email list to avoid bounce backs.
 You might consider making this birthday marketing tactic more enticing by giving a reward just for providing the info.

 Add a Personal Touch to Your Birthday Marketing